Geometry underlies the mechanical stiffening and softening of an indented floating film: Theory

-\textbf{Geometric softening due to large slopes.} We now show how large slopes give rise to a previously-unanticipated softening response.
+We now show how large slopes give rise to a previously-unanticipated softening response.
 We begin by considering the case where wrinkles cover the sheet, yet the vertical deflections are still within the small-slopes limit.
 Under these conditions, the vertical profile is given by:

-where $\Ai(r)$ is the Airy function shown by the curve in Fig.~\ref{fig:3}b, and $\lcurv = \ell_c^{2/3}\Rf^{1/3}$.
-This profile may be derived by solving for the stresses and deflections everywhere in the sheet \cite{Vella15} or by minimizing the surface and gravitational energy using a geometric model described in the next section.
+where $\Ai(r)$ is the Airy function shown by the curve in Fig.~\ref{fig:2}b, and $\lcurv = \ell_c^{2/3}\Rf^{1/3}$.
+This profile may be derived by solving for the stresses and deflections everywhere in the sheet \cite{Vella15} or by minimizing the surface and gravitational energy using the geometric model described in Sec.~\ref{sec:geom}.
 Using this result, the slope at the origin is $\zeta'(0) = -(\delta/\lcurv) \Ai'(0)/\Ai(0) \simeq 0.729 (\delta/\lcurv)$, so that small slopes are obtained when $\delta\ll\lcurv$.
 Equation~(\ref{force-angle}) for the force then reduces to: